California Felony Defense Attorneys for the LGBT Community

 Essentially, some felonies can be referred to as “wobblers” because they are on the border of a minor misdemeanor charge and a felony.
 Such cases can be tried as a felony or a misdemeanor.
 Our goal at Pride Legal is to work aggressively to ensure that these types of crimes remain on the “misdemeanor” side of the law, thus protecting you from the severe and enduring consequences of a felony conviction.

-Contact a Los Angeles Gay and Lesbian Felony Charges Defense Attorney today to obtain a free consultation.
+Contact Pride Legal’s network of California Gay and Lesbian Felony Charges Defense Attorneys today to obtain a free consultation.